 It is possible to configure the DNS server that the handset uses.
 If the primary DNS server is available, it is always used.
 Otherwise, the secondary DNS server is used.

-NOTE: The DNS parameters are only visible if the DHCP mode is set to "Disable (static mode)", see 6.2.2 Static IP Address (Manual) Settings.
+NOTE: The DNS parameters are only visible if the DHCP mode is set to "Disable (static mode)", see Chapter 6.2.2: Static IP Address (Manual) Settings on page 61.

 Primary DNS Server